Classic Vegan Chocolate Chip Cookies

 The recipe is easy to make and awesome for families, partners, or friends who want to cook together!

-Step One: Prep
+Step 1: Prep

 The first step is to preheat your oven to 300F while you gather your ingredients.

-Step 2: Make Your Cookie Dough
+Step 2: Make the flour mixture.

-Then, grab a large mixing bowl and add your sugars.
-Use an electric mixer (a hand mixer or stand mixer, either will do!) to combine the dark brown sugar and white sugar.
-Make sure you’re using a lower setting here, as you don’t want the sugar to go flying around the kitchen.
-(Yep, that happened.)
+Then, grab a large bowl and add your sugars.
+Use an electric mixer (hand mixer or stand mixer, either will do!) to combine the dark brown and white sugar

 Then, you’ll add the vegan butter and continue mixing, stopping to scrape down the sides with a rubber spatula as needed.

-Follow this with the applesauce, vanilla extract, and a few Tbsp of water.
+Follow this with the applesauce, vanilla, and a few Tbsp of water.
 Mix it all on medium speed until the dough is light and somewhat airy.

 Now, you have your cookie dough.
 Yay!

 This recipe should make about 2 dozen cookies if you’re using just a little more than ½ Tbsp of cookie dough per cookie.

-Also, make sure you’re leaving about 1-2 inches between each cookie.
-(Unless you just want one giant cookie…which is a valid desire in my opinion.)
+In 17 – 19 minutes, your cookies will be ready to…cool.
 I know, I KNOW it’s going to be difficult, but you have to let them cool on a wire rack for at least a couple minutes, so they don’t burn your mouth.

-But, I also understand how much it sucks when you make a big batch of awesome cookies and burn your mouth on the first one.
+We totally understand how difficult this can be.
+I also understand how much it sucks when you make a big batch of awesome cookies and burn your mouth on the first one.
 You are welcome.

-How to Store Chocolate Chip Cookies
+How to Serve Vegan Chocolate Chip Cookies

 These are the BEST vegan chocolate chip cookies.
 The recipe is easy to make with simple ingredients, using applesauce instead of eggs for a healthy swap.
 These chewy vegan cookies taste just like the ones you grew up making! #vegan #vegancookies #vegandessert #vegandessertrecipe #chocolatechipcookies #eggfree #dairyfree #chocolate #veganchocolate #vegan #veganbaking #holidaybaking

-How to Serve Chocolate Chip Cookies
+How to Store Vegan Chocolate Chip Cookies

-More Vegan Dessert Recipes
+More Vegan Cookie Recipes

 And if you want to be sure you never miss a Plant Power Couple recipe, don’t forget to sign up for our email list!